If you want to make sure you have a unique canvas project as part of your decor, check out this easy paint chip art made with Mod Podge.

 I bought a rectangular canvas that sat in my apartment corner for quite awhile.
 I had one idea for it, but that idea didn’t stick . . . so then it just sat there.
 I actually think it was in the trunk of my car for awhile before it made its way to the corner.

-And then, as I was making these paint chip bracelets, I realized what I was going to do with it – make paint chip art on canvas.
+And then, as I was browsing easy things to paint on Pinterest, I realized what I was going to do with it – make paint chip art on canvas.
 It was the perfect size and shape (well, at least for a large faux paint chip).

 Gather These Supplies